-Change Note: The behavior of the parameter is now affected by the new AlwaysDeleteColdPartitions parameter.
+Change Note: Beginning with version 6.1, the behavior of the parameter is affected by the AlwaysDeleteColdPartitions parameter.

 PruneIndividualDocumentsByTime

 Controls whether individual documents will be pruned if their age exceeds the MaxEventStoreDays setting.

 - If False, the system relies on unloading partitions to prune old data, when the entire partition ages out. - If True, the system will delete older documents from the oldest warm partition when MaxEventStoreDays is reached.